Ceramide: Mechanism by which ceramide signaling occurs

 Currently, the means by which ceramide acts as a signaling molecule are not clear.

 One hypothesis is that ceramide generated in the plasma membrane enhances membrane rigidity and stabilizes smaller lipid platforms known as lipid rafts, allowing them to serve as platforms for signalling molecules.
 Moreover, as rafts on one leaflet of the membrane can induce localized changes in the other leaflet of the bilayer, they can potentially serve as the link between signals from outside the cell to signals to be generated within the cell.

 Ceramide has also been shown to form organized large channels traversing the mitochondrial outer membrane.
 This leads to the egress of proteins from the intermembrane space.

+Related diseases

+In the metabolic disease combined malonic and methylmalonic aciduria (CMAMMA) due to ACSF3, a massive altered composition of complex lipids occurs as a result of impaired mitochondrial fatty acid synthesis (mtFAS).
+For example, while the concentration of sphingomyelin is noticeably increased, the concentration of ceramides is proportionally decreased.

 Uses

 Ceramides may be found as ingredients of some topical skin medications used to complement treatment for skin conditions such as eczema.
 They are also used in cosmetic products such as some soaps, shampoos, skin creams, and sunscreens.
 Additionally, ceramides are being explored as a potential therapeutic in treating cancer.